 Intoxicated by the thrill of acting (!!)
 I then took part in four more Theatre Club productions: Wolf's Clothing by Kenneth Horne (I played Brian Rix's part); The Anniversary by Bill McIlwraith; and Unexpected Guest by Agatha Christie.
 My final appearance, far less controversial, was playing Toad in what was said to be the German premiere of Toad of Toad Hall by Kenneth Grahame.
 I was only vaguely familiar with the story and I was dismayed when I realised the vast number of lines I would have to learn.
 I recorded myself reading the entire play onto my Revox reel-to-reel tape recorder, leaving gaps just long enough for me to deliver Toad's lines when I replayed the tape - which I did many dozens of times until I was word perfect.
 Not once on any of the six performances (each to a full house) did I need the services of the Prompter.
 I was not the world's most accomplished amateur actor, but I was quite proud of that feat of memory.

 In the last few weeks of my tour in Berlin, immediately after the final performance of Toad, I was invited to take on a small part-time job doing the English 'voice-overs' for a German film that was being prepared for English-speaking release.
 Someone (Emmy perhaps?) had recommended me to the Producer who gave me an audition and immediately decided that my voice, accent and intonation was just what she wanted.
 The film was a lengthy documentary about German cars which was being prepared for its UK release.
-The film studio was in the American Sector very close to the Berlin Wall, literally just around the corner from Checkpoint Charlie, and the company was the very one that had dubbed the film My Fair Lady into German.
+The film studio was in the American Sector very close to the Berlin Wall, quite literally just around the corner from Checkpoint Charlie, and the company was the very one that had dubbed the film My Fair Lady into German.
 For that they had used a girl with the very distinctive Berlin accent to play Eliza Doolittle, the Cockney girl (Audrey Hepburn in the original).